hamsternipples/nosedocs/noseblog.md

 I suppose if you think about this further, this is already the case. these guys will not let me relax, and they won't let me slow down and enjoy where I'm at, the constant dissatisfaction with how things are, only propels me forward and motivates me to skip the present manifestation and to go toward what I want.

-it's sort of like "living in the present" -- but more like, "living in the dissatisfaction of the present"
+it's sort of like "living continually in the present" -- but more like, "living continually in the dissatisfaction of the present"

 # potential topics